 Annual SDF Shortfalls Since 2008-09.
 Upon full implementation of the amended compacts in 2008-09, the majority of SDF revenues shifted to the General Fund.
 As shown above, annual expenditures have exceeded revenues by about \$30 million since then.
 The expenditures in excess of revenues were supported by using prior-year fund balances in the SDF.
-The SDF fund balance is expected to be exhausted by 2014-15.
+The SDF fund balance is expected to be exhausted in the current year.